-"They thought they could end the cycle of injustice through force.
-But all they did was create a new one in its place... more twisted, and cruel than the one that came before."
+"They thought they could destroy the cycle of injustice.
+But all they did was replace it with a new one.
+One that will be stronger and more cruel than the one that came before."

-- Anonymous Citizen upon seeing the aftermath of the failed uprising.
+- Anonymous Citizen after the night of the failed uprising.

 What endured in those times was not hope for a better future, but the failure to achieve it.
 It was only when the ancestors of the Nobility emerged and took rule, that a permanence of order and stability would slowly begin to take shape.

-Few deny that it was their hand that ended the tribal wars and brought lasting peace.
+Few deny that it was ancestors of the Nobility who ended the tribal wars and brought lasting peace.
 Yet some whisper that peace might have come on its own, without the need for conquest, had the other tribes been given more time to find that peace themselves, if they had been been given more time to make their own choices.
 And their own mistakes.
 Those whispers never faded, and as the centuries passed, some of those whispers grew stronger.

 Until one fateful night, in a city seen as the symbol of peace and order in a powerful nation, that storm broke.

 The disillusioned chose violence as their voice.
 And champion.
 But violence was neither a voice nor a champion.
 It was a blunt weapon.
 And in the confusion, many of those harmed were not enemies, but allies.
-Nobles who had listened, who had passionately advocated for change, who had stood at the precipice of losing all they held dear to fight for what they believed was right.
+Nobles who had listened, who had passionately advocated for change.
+A change that did not benefit them, but one they still championed, because they believed it was right.
 Many of them died alongside those who never cared.
 The tragedy of their fate being… they died because they did care.

-Few among the Common-born realized that some of those Nobles had been hard at work labouring on their behalf.
-They did so with little praise, and even disapproval from their contemporaries, trying to bring about incremental reforms on the Common-born’s behalf.
-Some had even shielded them from harsher punishments in the past, without them ever realizing it.
-Violence, meant to liberate them, had now left them more isolated than before; the path they once thought clear became more clouded and dangerous than they could have imagined.
+Few among the Common-born realized that many of those who fell that night were the same ones quietly labouring on their behalf. trying to bring about incremental reforms to benefit those not born of Noble blood.
+Some had even used the power and privilege they had to shield those common-borns from harsher punishments in the past, without them ever realizing it.
+Violence, meant to liberate them, had now left them more isolated than before.

 To explore the story further, visit the SQUALL preview page.